BrackeysBot/Hammer/README.md

 ## Features
 ### Notes
-Leave staff-only notes on users so that staff can
+Leave staff-only notes on users so that staff can keep shared notes on users without informing the user of the action.

 ### Warnings
 Issue an infraction against a user by providing them with a warning about their behaviour.